juliendelplanque/mathex/README.md

 ~~~
 MGreekLetter Gamma equal: 42.
 ~~~
-Greek letters are also defined as globals:
+Greek letters can be used as symbols converted:

 ~~~
-Gamma equal: 42.
+ #gamma asMathex.
 ~~~

 ### Use the array environement: